 Cathy Corison and William Martin, owners of Corison Winery, knew their roof was due for an update and also wanted to go solar.

-FEASIBILITY STUDY OF AMORPHOUS SILICON FAÇADE IN CYPRUS
+FEASIBILITY STUDY OF CRYSTALLINE SILICON ROOF IN CALIFORNIA

 Internal Rate of Return